tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 }
 ```

+## Relationships

+Core Data helps to maintain relationships (1-1, 1-many) between entities.

+You should **always set the inverse**, because doing so you only need to set 1 side of the relationship, and Core Data will automatically handle the other side.
+More importantly, it [maintains referential integrity](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreData/HowManagedObjectsarerelated.html).

+Delete rule specify the behaviour _when you delete the source entity_ (eg Department).
+If you set to "nullify", the relationship destination (eg Employees) will set all reference to the source null.
+That is, the affected employees will have no department.
+If you set to "cascade", the employees will be deleted.

 ## Other topics

 `NSFetchedResultsController` manages the results from a fetch request, including changes to the objects in the context!
 In my [2015 guide (in Swift)](/2015/10/27/implementing-nsfetchedresultscontroller-in-swift/), I provided the boilerplate code for implementing `NSFetchedResultsControllerDelegate` in a table view.